 Tangy Mustard Potato Salad

-I love mustard, so a warm mustard potato salad with red onions is right up my alley.
-Of course, you can also serve this cold depending on need and preference.
-This is a great dish to enjoy year round and works well with anything from barbecued chicken and ribs, to roast beef or fish.
+I love mustard!
+So, a mustard potato salad with red onions is one of my all time favorite side dishes.
+This potato salad is meant to be served warm but, you can also serve it cold depending on need and preference.
+This is a great dish to enjoy year round and works well with anything from barbecued chicken and ribs, to roast beef or baked fish.

 - 2 pounds new potatoes, sliced into halves or thirds